casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `block_hash` - A cryptographic hash that is used to identify a Block.
+- `[block_hash](/design/serialization-standard/#block-hash)` - A cryptographic hash that is used to identify a Block.
-- `block` - A pointer type for heap allocation of Json type which is a JSON-friendly representation of the Block.
+- `[block](/design/serialization-standard/#serialization-standard-block)` - The JSON representation of the Block.
 - Refer to the [serialization standard](/design/serialization-standard/) page to get details on required custom serializations and [types](/dapp-dev-guide/sdkspec/types_chain/) page to find definitions of the terms in of the event stream output.

 ### DeployProcessed

-`DeployProcessed` event is emitted when the given Deploy has been executed, committed, and forms part of the given block.
-The URL for this event is `/events/main`.
+`DeployProcessed` event is emitted when a given Deploy has been executed.

-You can observe a sample JSON representation of a  `DeployProcessed` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `DeployProcessed` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a DeployProcessed event :</summary>
+<summary>Expand the below section to view the DeployProcessed event details:</summary>

 ```bash
 data: